-SECTION 2-202.
-MODIFICATION OR TERMINATION BY SETTLOR AND ALL BENEFICIARIES.
+3 SECTION 2-202.
+MODIFICATION OR TERMINATION BY SETTLOR AND 4 ALL BENEFICIARIES.

-- (a) If the settlor and all beneficiaries of a trust consent, they may modify or terminate the trust. - (b) If a beneficiary does not consent to the modification or termination of a trust, upon petition to the Court, the Court, with the consent of the settlor and other beneficiaries, may approve a requested modification or partial termination if the interests of the beneficiaries who do not consent are not substantially impaired. - (c) Upon termination of the trust, the trustee must distribute the trust property as agreed by the settlor and beneficiaries.
+- (a) An irrevocable trust may be modified or terminated upon the consent of the settlor and all of the beneficiaries. - (b) If a beneficiary does not consent to the modification or termination of a trust, upon petition to the Court, the Court, with the consent of the settlor and other beneficiaries, may approve a requested modification or partial termination if the interests of the beneficiaries who do not consent are not substantially impaired. - (c) Upon termination of the trust, the trustee must distribute the trust property as agreed by the settlor and beneficiaries. - (d) For purposes of this section, the consent of a person who may bind a beneficiary or otherwise act on a beneficiary's behalf as provided in [Article] 6 is considered the consent of the beneficiary.

 Source: CPC Section 15404, 15410(b).
-Subsections (a) and (b) of this section are drawn from

-Section 338 of the Restatement (Second) of Trusts (1959).
+Subsections (a) and (b) of this section are drawn from Section 338 of the Restatement (Second) of Trusts (1959).
 A trust may be modified or terminated pursuant to this section without court approval and even over a trustee's objection, but a court order may be sought by petition under Section 6-202.